catalin-enache/threejs-inspector/README.md

 ## Running the project

+- The app is running live at [https://catalin-enache.github.io/threejs-inspector/](https://catalin-enache.github.io/threejs-inspector/).
+  <br /><br />
-- To run the project, clone the repository and run `npm install` followed by `npm run dev`.
+- To run the app locally, clone the repository and run `npm install` followed by `npm run dev`.
   <br /><br />
 - The project will be available at `http://localhost:5173/`.
   <br /><br />

 ## Project status